nusenu/ansible-relayor/README.md

     - second column: nickname
     - one instance per line
     - all instances MUST be present in the csv file
+    - non-alphanum chars are automatically removed and nicknames longer than 19 characters are truncated to meet tor's nickname requirements
     - default: not set

 * `tor_alpha` boolean